Fine Art - full-time BA (Hons) Degree

 - Staff are practising artists

-- Good rate of progression to employment
+- Good progression to employment

 - Excellent studios and facilities such as printmaking, life room, 3D crafts workshop, ceramics studio and darkrooms